fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 end type
 ```

-The syntax for creating a variable of type _my_type_ and accessing its members:
+The syntax to create a variable of type _my_type_ and access its members is:
 ```fortran
 ! declare
 type(my_type) :: foo